kotamatsuo-agoop/HERE_places_api/readme.md

     radius=500,
     apiKey=apiKey)
 ```
-if you want to query POIs that lie within a bounding box
+e.g. if you want to query POIs that lie within a bounding box
 ```
 URL = HerePlacesAPI.in_box(
     south_lat=37.793,